jlmelville/smallvis/docs/tee.md

 min_cost = -Inf)
 ```

+Note that because the cost is not bounded by zero, you must set the `min_cost`
+parameter.
+It's most convenient to set it to `-Inf`.

 Values for `lambda` will be varied between `0.001` and `0.5`.
 On the plots
 below, both `lambda` and the t-EE error (I-divergence style) will be shown.
 t-SNE results (with the corresponding KL divergence) with the same perplexity